okaresz/qtuc/doc/mainpage.md

 or an ADC channel reading, a timer value, etc...
 These variables are updated to the proxy, to be easily accessible through qcGUI or any other connected client.
 The device and the proxy communicates with a fixed command syntax, called deviceCommand.
-See Device Command documentation page.
-Between the proxy and the clients, a custom XML-based packet communication exists.
+See [Device Commands](@ref doc-deviceCommand) documentation page.
+Between the proxy and the clients, a custom XML based packet communication exists.
 See [clientCommand](@ref doc-clientProtocol) page for details.

-The client and  device side is aupdated and handled asynchronously.
+The client and  device side is updated and handled asynchronously.

 ## DeviceAPI ##			{#mainpage-concept-deviceAPI}